Sal Bando

-A four-time All-Star, Bando averaged 23 home runs and 90 runs batted in (RBI) in his last eight years in Oakland.
-Although he was often overshadowed by his contemporary, Hall of Fame third baseman Brooks Robinson, Bando remained a strong MVP candidate through Oakland's championship run, finishing third and fourth in the voting in 1973 and 1974.
-In 1973 he led the AL with 32 doubles and 295 total bases.
-After years of combative relations with team owner Charlie Finley, Bando signed as a free agent with the Milwaukee Brewers after the 1976 season, spending his last five seasons with that club.
+A four-time All-Star player, Bando averaged 23 home runs and 90 runs batted in over an eight-year span.
+Although he was often overshadowed by his contemporary, Hall of Fame third baseman Brooks Robinson, Bando finished second, third, and fourth in the American League (AL) Most Valuable Player Award voting from 1971 to 1974.
+He ended his playing career with the Milwaukee Brewers.